GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
+> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 >
-> ~ *Daniel T. Barry*
+> ~ *Rick Osborne*

 ---
 ## 🏎 Quick Facts